13 Foods To Help Ease Anxiety & Stress

 I run trace mineral labs for my patients to see if this is a factor in their case.
 If it is, oysters are packed with zinc!
 This superfood of the sea is a great way to balance the proper trace mineral ratio and your stress levels.
 It's also important to note that foods like grains and legumes contain phytic acid, an anti-nutrient that can bind to zinc and block its absorption.

-2. Chamomile Tea
+2. Chamomile tea

-3. Rooibos Tea
+3. Rooibos tea

-Bacterial imbalances in your gut can alter brain chemistry, and kefir, an ancient fermented dairy drink, might just be the most powerful probiotic ever!
-It also has fat soluble vitamins A, D and K2, all important for brain health.
+Bacterial imbalances in the gut can alter brain chemistry, leading to anxiety.
+But probiotics, from fermented foods or supplements, can help repopulate your gut with friendly bacteria.* And kefir, an ancient fermented dairy drink, might just be the most powerful probiotic ever!

 You know that tired feeling people feel after Thanksgiving dinner?
 It's actually from the tryptophan in the turkey.
 Tryptophan is a precursor to the neurotransmitter serotonin, which helps you to feel calm.

-7. Organ Meats
+7. Organ meats

-If you eat meat, organ meats are some of the best sources of nutrients needed to beat anxiety, like zinc and vitamin D. They also contain copious amounts of choline, needed for the synthesis of the neurotransmitter acetylcholine.
+If you eat meat, organ meats are some of the best sources of zinc and vitamin D, essential nutrients needed for beating anxiety.
 Liver is also abundant in B vitamins, which are needed for methylation, a metabolic process in the body that is responsible for proper synthesis of neurotransmitters that regulate mood.

-9. Dark Chocolate
+9. Dark chocolate